m1well/cheatsheet/README.md

 * add release branch :heavy_check_mark:
 * add posibility to make comments and also search for them (e.g: 'git commit --amend // changes the last commit')
 * add posibility to execute commands or copy them from the list to the command line
-* add a backup function for the cheatsheet
+* add a backup function for the cheatsheet :heavy_check_mark:
 * add a import function to import an existing cheatsheet (rows from an existing cheatsheet)
 * add another script for "automated tests"<br>